What risk mitigation efforts should the prudent employer take before employees return to the workplace?

-- providing PPE such as cloth face masks, face shields and aprons; and
+- Provide PPE such as cloth face masks, face shields and aprons; and

-- ensuring that members of the public comply with social distancing when on the employer’s premises.
+- Ensure that members of the public comply with social distancing when on the employer’s premises.

 What can the prudent employer do to ensure physical distancing in temporal terms?

 Employers are required to arrange for the phased return to work of employees.

 Furthermore, there is currently a national curfew in place and only employees performing essential or permitted services in possession of a permit are permitted to leave their homes between 00h01 and 04h00.

 The change in working hours, and other working conditions constitute changes to terms and conditions of employment.
 Consultation with employees and/or trade unions is therefore necessary and employers must take cognisance of any collective agreements in place.

 Employers will be able to unilaterally change shift patterns, provided that there is no trade union agreement regulating these shifts and provided that there will be no change to overall working hours.

 In order to comply with these requirements, employers are required to:

 - where practicable, re-arrange shift patterns, implement a staff rotation roster, stagger work times;